amirmat98/AI2_Assignment1/README.md

    - Skills: manipulate objects, operate grinder.

 3. **Fill Water Reservoir:**
-   - Unscrew the top part of the moka pot and fill the bottom reservoir with filtered water.
+   - Unscrew the top part of the moka kettle and fill the bottom reservoir with filtered water.
-   - Skills: manipulate moka pot, pour water.
+   - Skills: manipulate moka kettle, pour water.

 4. **Insert Filter and Coffee:**
-   - Place the filter basket into the bottom chamber of the moka pot, add ground coffee, distribute it evenly, and level it off with a tool.
+   - Place the filter basket into the bottom chamber of the moka kettle, add ground coffee, distribute it evenly, and level it off with a tool.
    - Skills: extract and level ground coffee, fill filter basket.

 5. **Assemble Moka Pot and Heat:**
-   - Screw the top portion of the moka pot onto the bottom reservoir and place the moka pot on the stovetop burner set to medium heat.
+   - Screw the top portion of the moka kettle onto the bottom reservoir and place the moka kettle on the stovetop burner set to medium heat.
-   - Skills: manipulate moka pot, operate stovetop burner.
+   - Skills: manipulate moka kettle, operate stovetop burner.

 6. **Serve:**
-   - Unscrew the top portion of the moka pot and pour the freshly brewed coffee into cups or mugs.
+   - Unscrew the top portion of the moka kettle and pour the freshly brewed coffee into cups or mugs.
-   - Skills: manipulate moka pot, pour liquids.
+   - Skills: manipulate moka kettle, pour liquids.

 ## PDDL Domain and Problem

 ### Domain: `domain.pddl`

 The `domain.pddl` file defines the actions that AR-1 can perform, the objects it can interact with, and the preconditions and effects of each action.
-The actions include picking up items, grinding coffee, filling the water reservoir, inserting the filter and coffee, assembling the moka pot, heating it, and serving the coffee.
+The actions include picking up items, grinding coffee, filling the water reservoir, inserting the filter and coffee, assembling the moka kettle, heating it, and serving the coffee.

 ### Problem: `problem.pddl`

-The `problem.pddl` file specifies the initial state of the kitchen, the location of ingredients, and the goal state where the coffee is prepared and served.
+The `problem.pddl` file specifies the initial state of the kitchen, the place of ingredients, and the goal state where the coffee is prepared and served.
 This file defines a specific scenario for AR-1 to execute, ensuring that all necessary steps are performed in sequence.

 ## Using the LPG-td Planner